 “The advance of technology is based on making it fit in so that you don’t really even notice it, so it’s part of everyday life.” – Bill Gates

-Benefits of Connected Health
+Advantages of Connected Health

-Interoperability, Remote patient monitoring and Telehealth
+Interoperability, Remote Patient Monitoring, and Telehealth